worldline/observability-workshop/docs/workshop.md

 You can also view traces for the other services (e.g., ``api-gateway``)

-Finally, you can search logs absed on the correlation ID
+Finally, you can search logs based on the correlation ID

 > aside negative
 >